CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 1.3.2.4.sec=any agreement or instrument granting or providing for the perfection of a Lien securing any of the foregoing[, except that the aggregate principal amount of the Second Lien Obligations (other than Obligations under Hedge Agreements or Cash Management Agreements) in excess of the Second Lien Cap (as defined below) will not be Second Lien Obligations].

-1.3.2.90.sec=Notwithstanding any other provision hereof, the term “Second Lien Obligations” will include accrued interest, fees, costs, and other charges incurred under the Second Lien Credit Agreement and the other Second Lien Loan Documents, whether incurred before or after commencement of an Insolvency Proceeding[, and whether or not allowable in an Insolvency Proceeding].
+1.3.2.90.sec=Notwithstanding any other provision hereof, the term “Second Lien Obligations&rdquo; will include accrued interest, fees, costs, and other charges incurred under the Second Lien Credit Agreement and the other Second Lien Loan Documents, whether incurred before or after commencement of an Insolvency Proceeding[, and whether or not allowable in an Insolvency Proceeding].

 1.3.2.=[02/Bit/Ssec_04]